Phol Ratanak

-Phol Ratanak (ផុល រតនៈ) is a Cambodian volleyball player for Visakha Volleyball Club.
+Phol Ratanak (ផុល រតនៈ /km/; born 12 March 1999) is a Cambodian volleyball player for Visakha Volleyball Club.

 Career

 He started to play volleyball at the age of 17 before joining Visakha Volleyball Club.
 During his time at Visakha, he won a gold medal at Hun Sen Volleyball Championship in 2022 and finished the same event as runner-up in 2023.

 Internationally, he appeared in 3 SEA Games editions, in 2019, 2021, and 2023, which he won a bronze medal in 2021 edition and a silver medal at his home soil in 2023 edition.
 He is well known for blocking Thai's outside hitter, Napadet Bhinijdee during the semi-finals of the men's volleyball event in the 2023 SEA Games which help his country reach the final for the first time in history after an insane 3–2 comeback against Thailand.

 Personal life

 He is engaged in February 2023 and has a young brother, Phol Vathana.